OKRs vs KPIs: Understanding the Differences (With Examples)

 The Balanced Scorecard (BSC) framework provides a comprehensive approach to measuring and managing performance across multiple dimensions.
 LTS Data Point helps organisations move from theory to action by providing a structured OKR management system that connects objectives, key results, and KPIs in one place.
 Instead of managing goals through spreadsheets or disconnected tools, teams can standardise their OKR process, track progress in real time, and maintain alignment at every level.
 For more insights read: Using the OKRs with Balanced Scorecard for strategy planning.

-With built-in customisable KPI tracking system, OKR management tools, visual OKR dashboards, and powerful OKR software features, Data Point enables organisations to:
+With built-in customisable KPI tracking software, OKR management tools, visual OKR dashboards, and powerful OKR software features, Data Point enables organisations to:

 Whether you are introducing OKRs for the first time or scaling them across departments, LTS Data Point provides the structure, visibility, and control needed to make OKRs and KPIs work together.